IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 127,124,125,122,123,120
 ```

-If we xor 'a' with 108 and 127 we get `0D 1E ...` which sadly doesn't exist in the file.
+If we XOR 'a' with 108 and 127, then we get `0D 1E ...`, which sadly doesn't exist in the file.
 There must be some shenanigans going on here, so let's set breakpoints on all of the strings around the one we found in `thunk_FUN_140028270`.

 ![speakeasy-8](/uploads/2021-08-03/speakeasy-8.png)